 Aggie Square: The heart of the innovation district, connecting people with one another to create a nexus of energy and ideas.

-Life-long learning: Office and classroom tower focused on continuing and professional education and workforce development, including two floors dedicated to housing startups in the Cambridge Innovation Center.
+Life-long learning: Office and classroom tower focused on continuing and professional education and workforce development.

 Housing and market plaza: Housing for students and university affiliates.